dbmartin00/mixpanel2split/README.md

 * "mapping" - events are expected for a key; when key is present and non-empty the event is sent to Split with the paired traffic type.
 Events can match more than one key, but if they don't match any key they are never sent.
 * "batchSize" - how many Split events to send across in a single API request
 * "value" - leave at zero in most cases
+* "retries" - how many attempts should be made to resend data before a fail?
+* "debugDirectory" - what directory should be written to for failed JSON files?
+* "eventPostingThreadCount" - how many threads should be available to concurrently post events to Split?